-Structure of the Robeco Group
+Structure of RIAM

-The chart below shows the position of the relevant entities referred to in the Prospectus and the relevant shareholding relationships between them within the Robeco Group.
+The chart below shows the position of the relevant entities referred to in the Prospectus and the relevant shareholding relationships between them.

 Fund Agent

 The Manager has concluded a fund agency agreement with ING Bank N.V. on behalf of the Investment Institution by virtue of which ING Bank N.V. will act as an agent on the stock exchange and be responsible for evaluating and accepting the sale and purchase orders entered in the securities order book in accordance with the conditions set out in this Prospectus.
 This agreement is available for inspection by Shareholders at the Manager's offices.